nicesoft-labs/tdnf/README.md

 The progress bar is shown in green when output goes to a terminal.
 Use `--nocolor` or set `color=0` in `tdnf.conf` to disable colors.

+### max_parallel_downloads

+The number of packages that TDNF downloads simultaneously is controlled by `max_parallel_downloads` in `tdnf.conf`.
+Increasing the value can speed up updates on fast connections, while reducing it may help on slower or resource‑constrained systems.
+The default value is `5` which corresponds to the `TDNF_DEFAULT_MAX_PARALLEL_DOWNLOADS` build constant.

 ## Testing

 To build and run the test scripts within a container, do: